Ramazan-Yuksel/Reptievo/README.md

 If no workout is scheduled for today, Reptievo automatically displays a Recovery Day, encouraging rest as part of the training cycle.

-### 🔔 Workout Reminders
+### ⏰ Smart Workout Reminder

-If 22:00 arrives and no workout has been logged for the day, Reptievo sends a notification reminding the user to record their workout.
+A lightweight background worker checks your daily training status.
+If you have a workout scheduled for the day but haven't logged it by 22:00, Reptievo sends a gentle push notification to keep you accountable without being intrusive.

-### 🌐 Multi-Language Support
+### 🌍 Multilingual Support

-Reptievo supports three languages:
+Fully localized interface supporting 3 languages out of the box:
 * English
 * Turkish
 * German

+Users can seamlessly switch languages on the fly without needing to restart the application.

 ### 🔒 Secure Communication